ryd3v/pythonMastery/README.md

+# Python Mastery

+## An introduction to Python programming.

-To become an expert-level Python programmer, it's important to have a structured plan that covers both fundamental concepts and advanced topics.
-Here's a roadmap to guide your journey:
+Want to become an expert-level Python programmer?
+It is important to have a structured plan that covers both fundamental concepts and advanced topics.

+### Here's a roadmap to guide your journey:

 ### 1. Master the Basics